scalacenter/scala-3-migration-guide/incompat-30/infer-return-type/README.md

-## Inferred return type of an override method
+## Inferred Return Type of an Override Method

 In Scala 2.13 the return type of an override method can be inferred from the left hand side, whereas in Scala 3 it would be inherited from the base method.